eclipse-simrel/.github/wiki/SimRel/Simultaneous_Release_Cycle_FAQ.md

 ## Past our +n day, but before window closes?

-If we are still within the "drop window" for a deadline, but you are past your particular +n day, simply post a note to cross-project list, with any relevant questions and answers from above list, the bug number, and then just do it.
+If we are still within the "drop window" for a deadline, but you are past your particular +n day, simply post a note to simrel-dev list, with any relevant questions and answers from above list, the bug number, and then just do it.
 (No need for further approval or coordination.)